 - Arts administrator

 View course curriculum

 Students who are majoring in another program may choose to take an English minor in addition to their primary course of study.
-The minor includes at least 19 semester hours.

 After graduating from Malone, Amanda became a successful mystery novelist.
 She's written over 20 books, including the Agatha Award-winning Andi Boggs series.